Skip to content

 • All purpose blankets

 The paper in shipping boxes is generally referred to as packing paper, filling paper or stuffing paper.
-It is used to protect goods and ensure safe transportation to the recipient.
+It is used to protect goods and to ensure safe transportation to the recipient or consignee.

 What sustainable filling materials are available?

-The following fillers are particularly suitable for the environmentally friendly, safe shipping of goods and parcels:
+The following fillers are particularly suitable for environmentally friendly, safe shipping of goods and packages:

 • Hemp fleece